 “It’s challenging to get what we want without, I don’t want to say we are killing our clients, lol, but we are pushing them to their limits.
 We work in the safe places, mostly where they can stand.
 We have a rescue swimmer at every shoot.
 A lot of times we throw our cameras down and help the bride because the crinoline’s wrapped around her legs!” – Sol Tamargo

-Here are del Sol Photography’s top tips and tricks on how to rock your cenote trash the dress!
+Here are del Sol Photography’s top tips and tricks on how to rock your Cenote Trash the Dress / Underwater Wedding Photography!

 Practice makes Perfect